BrianSongDev/peer-genius/README.md

 - ```npm start```
 - Go into the localhost URL the terminal window gives you.
 ### Issues
-- No icons for social media redirects in the footer of the page (will ad 7/17)
+- No icons for social media redirects in the footer of the page (will add 7/17)
 - Size constraints not fully functional for mobile and other platforms; tested on iMac 27-in 2017 model.
 - Login buttons overlap when at a skinnier resolution
 - Links are not functional yet